labrocadabro/communitytaught/README.md

 This app was built from scratch using my [authentication boilerplate](https://github.com/labrocadabro/node-mongo-boilerplate/) as the base for the code, and [my previous homework tracker](https://labrocadabro.github.io/100devs-hw-tracker/) as the base for the application design.

-## How to Contribute

-I build the website without really taking collaboration into account and the project needs some work in terms of both documentation and processes.
-I am in the process of getting that built out, but in the meantime, here are the basic steps to get the project up and running locally:

-- fork the repository
-- create a MongoDB database on your account to store the data
-- import the class and homework data into your database (see the /data folder)
-- rename example.env to .env and add your credentials (.gitignore will ignore the .env so your credentials won't get pushed to Github)
-- Set up mailhog if you are using email and password login

 ## Optimizations and Improvements